victor-antoniassi/junior_data_analyst_test_01/README.md

-# Video Game Sales Data Analysis 🎮
+# Video Game Sales Data Project 🎮

 This project demonstrates a complete ETL (Extract, Transform, Load) pipeline for video game sales data analysis, originally developed as part of a technical assessment for a Data Analyst position.
 ## 📋 About the Project